dvingo/dv.fulcro-template/resources/clj/new/dv.fulcro_template/README.md

 ```clojure
 (start) ;; (user/start)
 ```
-This uses mount to start web server.
+This uses mount to start the web server.

 _note_ you do not need to specify any JVM parameters.